-This abbreviated calendar lists important deadlines related to the 2020 State of Minnesota Presidential Nomination Primary.
+This abbreviated calendar lists important deadlines related to the 2024 State of Minnesota presidential nomination primary.
 Each listing includes citations to Minnesota Statutes or Minnesota Rules.
-Full text of the Minnesota Election Statutes and Rules can be found at the Minnesota Office of the Revisor of Statutes (https://www.revisor.mn.gov).
+Full text of the Minnesota Election Statutes and Rules can be found at the Minnesota Office of the Revisor of Statutes.
 This calendar is not intended to provide legal advice and should not be used as a substitute for legal guidance.
 Readers should consult with an attorney for advice concerning specific situations.

 When a statutory reference is to a certain number of days before an election or other event, start counting from the day before the event.
 When determining the days after the event, start counting from the day after the event.
 If the last day falls on a weekend or legal holiday, that day is usually omitted.
-For example, if a deadline falls on a Sunday, that day is omitted and Monday becomes the day of the deadline.
+For example, if a deadline falls on a Sunday, that day is omitted, and Monday becomes the day of the deadline.

-The complete, detailed versions of the 2019 and future 2020 Elections and SVRS-related tasks calendars are and will be available at the Office of the Minnesota Secretary of State Election Calendars webpage (http://www.sos.state.mn.us/election-administration-campaigns/election-administration/election-calendars/).
+The complete, detailed versions of the 2023 and future 2024 Elections and SVRS-related tasks calendars are and will be available at the Office of the Minnesota Secretary of State Election Calendars webpage.

-Beginning in 2018, special elections for local jurisdictions are to be held on the uniform election dates identified in M.S.
+Special elections for local jurisdictions are to be held on the uniform election dates identified in M.S.
 205.10, subd.
 3a and 205A.05, subd.
 1a.
 Federal and state special elections are not required to be held on the newly identified uniform election dates.
-The Presidential Nomination Primary election does not fall on one of these uniform election dates and is an additional election date for the 2020 calendar year.
+The presidential nomination primary election does not fall on one of these uniform election dates and is an additional election date for the 2024 calendar year.
 No other election can be held on this date.

-MARCH 2019
+MARCH 2023

-3-1-2019: Last day for all major party chairs to jointly submit to Office of the Secretary of State the single date of agreement of the date of the next year's presidential nomination primary.
+3-1-2023: Last day for all major party chairs to jointly submit to Office of the Secretary of State the single date of agreement of the date of the next year's presidential nomination primary.
 If no agreement is provided, it is held the first Tuesday in March of the presidential election year.
 Cannot be held on the annual March town elections date.
 M.S.
 202A.14, subd.
 1(b)(1); 205.075, subd.
 1; 207A.11(b)

-MAY 2019
+MAY 2023

-5-1-2019: Obtain number of registered voters for each precinct as of 8:00 a.m.
-Used for rotation of names on Presidential Nomination Primary ballots.
+5-1-2023: Obtain number of registered voters for each precinct as of 8:00 a.m.
+Used for rotation of names on presidential nomination primary ballots.
 M.S.
 206.61, subd.
 5